Mobius-Team/Mobius/README.md

 \* Corrected a mistake in the auth migration
 \* Merge with osCore2 (433a2fa)

+### Beta 1.3 Notes:
+ - Like with Display Names, your AbuseReportsService ConnectionString will need to include `CharSet=utf8mb4;` in order to use special characters.

 ## Beta 1.2
 \+ Added RSA Login Support
 \+ Added TOS Support